Walworth county health officials say vaccine scheduling glitch fixed

 He said officials identified the glitch quickly and that not many people were affected.

 Everyone should have received a corrected link by now.
-If not, those affected should visit co.walco.wi.us, Nevicosi said.
+If not, those affected should visit www.co.walco.wi.us, Nevicosi said.

 “When someone comes through, it is our obligation to get them their second dose,” Nevicosi said.